 McGregor Mountain is a fine choice if you desire to gain some elevation for a grand view.
 This 8149′ mountain had a fire lookout at one time, and you can be sure that wherever you find an old lookout site, you will find a magnificent 360-degree view.
 It is 6.8 miles from High Bridge to Heaton Camp, which is the only campsite on the mountain.
 From here the trail takes you about another quarter mile to where the trail ends and a rock scramble begins.
 While this is not a technical climb, it does have a high degree of exposure so use good judgment on whether or not you want to continue from this point.
 If you do decide to continue, do not head straight toward the peak, which has the repeater antenna on it.
 Start out on the right side of the scree slope and angle to your left toward the solid rock and you should start seeing painted blazes that mark the route.

 The route will take you through a notch a couple hundred yards to the left of the summit and from there you will gain the peak from the backside.
-For other options, see the section under easy hikes on Coon Lake and McGregor Mountain.
+For other options, see the section under easy hikes on Howard Lake and McGregor Mountain.

 Purple Creek Trail